 -Is this a “family-policy” or a “named insured only” policy?

-A family policy will cover the drivers who are in the homestead and all those they lend the car/cars to, while the “named insured only” policy will only cover the driver who is explicitly named-on the policy.
+A family policy will cover the drivers of both news and used cars in Northern Ireland who are in the homestead and all those they lend the car/cars to, while the “named insured only” policy will only cover the driver who is explicitly named-on the policy.
 A family policy cost about 10 percent to 15 percent more depending on several factors, which include the driving-records of any one of the drivers at home.
 But they’re a great choice if the vehicle will ever be driven by anyone else other-than the policyholder.
 Most car owners don’t realize that they’ve the named insured only policies, and then they lend the cars to family and friends unaware they may not be covered in-case an accident occurs.

 -Do I’ve the right to choose my own repair-facilities and select original equipment manufacturer (abbreviated as OEM) parts in this policy?
 Many insurance companies have re-worded some car insurance contracts so as to limit the car owners’ repair choices after an accident.
 Using certain aftermarket parts (that is, parts which are not made-by the car’s manufacturer) in your car may void its’ warranty.